The Injection Mold Making Process

 Sinker EDM (Electrical Discharge Machining)

-Mold Craft facilitates 4 Sinker EDM’s including the Sodick AG 40L, featuring linear motor technology providing precision accuracy and reliability.
+Mold Craft facilitates 4 Sinker EDM’s including 2 Sodick AG 40L machines, featuring linear motor technology providing precision accuracy and reliability.
 The AG40L features the latest in no-flush EDM technology (flush type vs not flush type), user-friendly control and zero electrode wear combined with increased machining speed.